akira-kurogane/mongodb-guide/content/guide_intro/_index.md

 ### Develop faster

 Mostly everyone who has used one of the 'NoSQL' databases which came into popularity post-2010, of which MongoDB is the most popular, already appreciate this.
-But for those of you still using relational databases the key points are
+But for those of you still using relational databases the key reasons for the higher development productivity are:

 - Reduced lines of code
 - You don't need to perform a full mental switch between the paradigm of your application's data structure v.s. the server-side data storage mechanism.

 You are a <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3900881/">glucose-powered computer</a> and context change is expensive.
 Only so much glucose can be converted by your neurons into thought-sparks a day, so save your sparks for things that are more valuable to you.

+#### Broadest client language support

 Want to do things quicker by using more developers / tools?
 For example your Web front-end has been created in language _X_, but the data scientists that will mine gold from the big data need to use language _Y_?
 MongoDB has got you covered - C, C++, C#, Erlang, Go, Java, Node.js, Perl, PHP, Python, Ruby and Scala are supported.

 The simplicity of the client API will also reduce the _technical debt_ of your codebase significantly.
 To the original developer this may seem unimportant, but for the development department that owns the technology it is more important than the speed of new feature development.

-### Write faster, read faster
+### Write and read data faster

 This has always been my favourite feature of MongoDB.